Arguably the most dramatic and emotional event in recent Jewish history is the Six Day War.

 The Israelis decided that now was the time to settle the score with Syria also.

 Beginning on Friday morning they attacked, using many of the same troops that fought in the Sinai and Jerusalem.
 They were now fighting in their third major battle within the course of a week.

 The Golan was considered an impregnable fortress.
 It had a triple-layer system of mines, bunkers, artillery and machine guns built into the high ground that they occupied.
 The Israeli air force was of aid, but could not do it alone because it had to be conquered foot by foot, grenade by grenade.

 In what was a textbook exhibition of how foot soldiers can dislodge an enemy no matter how strong, the Israelis were able to push the Syrians out of all three lines of defense.
 They finally captured the peak of Mount Hermon.
-It is such a strategic location that is it possible to see every plane landing at Damascus airport 20 miles away from its perch.
+It is such a strategic location that it is possible to see every plane landing at Damascus airport 20 miles away from its perch.

 The entire Golan all fell under Israeli control.
 It would take them almost a decade to just remove all the mine fields.